Ray Young (executive)

-Young had been at GM since the 1980s, moving up the ranks throughout his career having been the head of GM Brasil and Mercosur Region, CFO of General Motors North America, among other positions.
+Young had been at GM since the 1980s, moving up the ranks throughout his career having been the head of GM do Brasil and Mercosur Region, CFO of General Motors North America, among other positions.

 Young is of Chinese Canadian heritage.

 Early years and education

 Young was born in Port Elgin, Ontario to immigrant parents from Guangzhou, China.
 He studied at the University of Western Ontario and received his MBA at the University of Chicago Booth School of Business.

 Rise through GM

 He began his career at GM as a financial analyst in 1986 and promoted in 1988 to GM's offices in New York City.
 Since then Young has held a number of positions within GM: